pypa/cibuildwheel/README.md

 <sup>¹ Requires a "third-party build host"; expected to work with cibuildwheel but not directly tested by our CI.</sup><br>

 `cibuildwheel` is not intended to run on your development machine.
-Because it uses system Python from Python.org it will try to install packages globally - not what you expect from a build tool!
+Because it uses system Python from Python.org on macOS and Windows, it will try to install packages globally - not what you expect from a build tool!
 Instead, isolated CI services like those mentioned above are ideal.
+For Linux builds, it uses manylinux docker images, so those can be done locally for testing in a pinch.

 <!--intro-end-->